SwamiKannan/LlamaCpp-Install-Procedure-in-Windows-and-CUDA/README.md

        ```
     2. **Debug** version <br />
        The syntax is similar to the Release version.
 The only difference is the location of server.exe
+       ```
+       "llama.cpp\build\bin\Debug\llama-server.exe" -m "D:\Hermes-2-Pro-Llama-3-Instruct-Merged-DPO-Q4_K_M.gguf" -c 2048 --n-gpu-layers 33 --host 0.0.0.0 --port 8080`
+       ```

 ### RUNNING INFERENCE ON THE MODEL HOSTED ON LLAMA.CPP
 13. You will first need to install the OpenAI library.
-This is because Llama.CPP uses the openAI API to inference local models:
+This is because Llama.CPP uses the openAI API to inference local models: <br />
-    ```pip install openai```
     ```
-       "llama.cpp\build\bin\Debug\llama-server.exe" -m "D:\Hermes-2-Pro-Llama-3-Instruct-Merged-DPO-Q4_K_M.gguf" -c 2048 --n-gpu-layers 33 --host 0.0.0.0 --port 8080`
+    pip install openai
+    ```
+14. Create a python file e.g. test.py and enter the following:
+    ```
+    import openai

+    client = openai.OpenAI(
+    base_url="<the ip address of the server.
+This should be the address that you entered in Step 12>/v1", # "http://<Your api-server IP>:port" api_key = "sk-no-key-required"
+    )
     ```